NBC Basketball Camps at Pacific Union College

 About

-NBC Basketball Camps at Pacific Union College includes basketball skill work, drills, games, tournaments, and leadership training.
-Campers take part in ball handling, position specific drills, shooting drills, working on the jump shot, attacking the basket, defense intensity drills, cuts, motion offense, and using screens, along with 5v5 games.
+NBC Basketball Camps at Pacific Union College includes 6–10 hours per day of basketball skill work, drills, games, tournaments, and leadership training.
+Campers take part in ball handling, position specific drills, shooting drills, work on the jump shot and attacking the basket, defense intensity drills, cuts, motion offense, and using screens, along with 5v5 games.
 The program also includes Intensity Stations, Intensity Night, an Evening Program, All-Star Games, letter writing, journaling, designing workouts, memorization, testing, and essays.

 • Ages: 11–18 years old